Investment Management Fees Tax Deduction

-Like tax preparation fees, investment management fees and financial planning fees may be taken as a miscellaneous itemized deduction on your tax return, but only to the extent that they exceed 2% of your adjusted gross income (AGI).
+Like tax preparation fees, investment management fees and financial planning fees may be taken as a miscellaneous itemized deduction on your tax return, but only to the extent that they exceed 2 percent of your adjusted gross income (AGI).

-Many people pay such fees with a check, using after-tax dollars, as they assume this is the best way to do it.
-But if you have money in an IRA there may be a better way to pay such fees so they cost you less on an after-tax basis.
+Many people pay such fees with a check, using after-tax dollars, because they assume this is the best way to do it.
+But there might be a better way to pay such fees so they cost you less on an after-tax basis if you have money in an IRA.

-For investment management fees or financial planning fees that are structured as a percentage of assets, you can pay fees directly out of the account managed.
-If it is an IRA account when you pay fees this way it is not considered a withdrawal.
-Instead, it is considered an investment expense and thus you are paying the fees with pre-tax dollars.
-For every $1,000 of fees paid this way, if you are at the 25% marginal tax rate, then on an after-tax basis it is costing you $750.
+You can pay investment management fees or financial planning fees that are structured as a percentage of assets directly out of the account being managed.
+It’s not considered a withdrawal from an IRA account when fees are paid this way.
+It is instead considered an investment expense, so you’re paying the fees with pre-tax dollars.
+If you’re at the 24 percent marginal tax rate, it costs you $760 for every $1,000 of fees paid this way on an after-tax basis.

-Unfortunately, you can only pay the portion of the fee attributable to that IRA out of the IRA.
-For example, if you have $500,000 in an IRA and $100,000 in a non-retirement account, and you pay 1% a year in fees, the $5,000 attributable to the IRA can be deducted out of the IRA, but the $1,000 attributable to the non-IRA account cannot be debited from the IRA.
+Unfortunately, you can only pay the portion of the fee attributable to that particular IRA from that IRA.
+For example, if you have $500,000 in an IRA and $100,000 in a non-retirement account, and you pay 1% a year in fees, the $5,000 attributable to the IRA can be deducted out of the IRA, but the $1,000 attributable to the non-IRA account cannot.

 Internal Mutual Fund Fees and Trading Costs

-When you own a mutual fund the fees are charged in the form of an expense ratio.
+Mutual fund fees are charged in the form of an expense ratio.
 This cost is deducted out of the return of the fund before your share is allocated to you.
-In essence, it is a return (or gain) that was never reported to you as that portion was used to directly pay the expenses.
-For this reason, you do not need to total up your mutual fund fees and claim them as a deduction.
+In essence, it is a return (or gain) that was never reported to you because that portion was used to directly pay the expenses.
+You don’t have to total up your mutual fund fees and claim them as a deduction for this reason.

 This works the same way with most trading costs.
-If you buy a stock and pay $9.95 for the trade, that $9.95 is added to the cost basis of the stock - so when you sell the stock the capital gain reported is reduced by the amount of the trading cost.
+If you buy a stock and pay $10 for the trade, that money is added to the cost basis of the stock.
+When you sell the stock, the capital gain reported is reduced by the amount of the trading cost.

 Paying for Advice

 Some investment advisors offer financial planning services as well as tax preparation services.
-This is usually provided as part of one bundled service offering, and they charge based on a percentage of assets managed.
-You may find that when you view costs on an after-tax basis these services are surprisingly reasonable.
+This is usually provided as part of a bundled service offering, and they charge based on a percentage of assets managed.
+You might find that these services are surprisingly reasonable when you view costs on an after-tax basis.

-Instead of using actively managed funds you could hire a fee-only investment advisor who uses low-cost index funds to build the portfolio.
-These funds typically have expense ratios less than .30%.
-By structuring services this way on an after-tax basis you may be able to get far more personal advice for about the same cost.
+You could hire a fee-only investment advisor who uses low-cost index funds to build the portfolio instead of using actively managed funds.
+These funds typically have expense ratios of less than 0.30%.
+You might be able to get far more personal advice for about the same cost by structuring services this way on an after-tax basis you may be able to get far more personal advice for about the same cost.

 Separately Managed Accounts

-For high net worth families with a large number of invested assets, many financial advisors will recommend separately managed accounts instead of mutual funds.
+Many financial advisors recommend separately managed accounts instead of mutual funds for high net worth families with a large number of invested assets.
 Now you own the stocks directly so there is no expense ratio.
 Instead, all fees are paid in the form an investment management fee that is debited from the account.
-If it is an IRA the fees debited from the IRA are paid with pretax dollars.
-If the account is a non-retirement account fees are subject to the 2% miscellaneous itemized deduction limit.